 Having a wedding on a weekday will often mean it is a more intimate affair – with only the people that you really want at your wedding.
-It will feel more special emotionally, but it will also be so much easier to get around everyone and make sure everyone has food and drink etc.
+It will feel more special emotionally, but it will also be so much easier to get around everyone and make sure everyone has food, drinks, etc.

 Image by LittleWolf

 Similar to in winter, a lot of venues offer a lower rate for weekday weddings.
 For venues that require a minimum spend on food and beverages, this is often much lower during the week and can mean that it is more financially viable for you to have a smaller wedding there.